Managing Patients With Hip Fracture

 PAIN

-A. Assume your patient has moderate to severe pain.
+A. Assume the patient has moderate to severe pain.
 Recognize that unmanaged pain increases complications, impedes recovery, and increases mortality.

 B. Assess pain and pain history on admission using a comprehensive validated tool.